NlightNFotis/nlightnfotis.github.io/_posts/2023-12-16-how-to-use-option-result.md

 ## `Option`/`Result`/`Either`

 Wow.
 What a trip.
-Let's have a quick recap so that we see where we are:
+Let's have a quick recap so we can review where we've been so
+far:

 * We started with a function doing something, and returning `true` or `false` to show whether it succeeded or not.